MicrosoftDocs/azure-reference-other/studio-module-reference/assign-to-clusters-deprecated.md

 ## How to use Assign to Clusters

-Use of this module requires that you have already configured a clustering model in Studio using the [K-Means Clustering](k-means-clustering.md) module.
+Use of this module requires that you have already configured a clustering model in Studio (classic) using the [K-Means Clustering](k-means-clustering.md) module.

 1. Add the **Assign to Clusters** module to your experiment, and attach the trained model to the left input port.